jhipster/generator-jhipster-nodejs/README.md

 > 2. The app starts with four seed users (admin, basic user and anonymous roles), as standard jhipster monolithic app, with sqlite for dev and prod running

-> 3. The app uses [typeORM](https://github.com/nestjs/typeorm) and asks you a question if you don't want sqlite database in prod mode but using mongodb
+> 3. The app uses [typeORM](https://github.com/nestjs/typeorm) and asks you a question if you don't want sqlite database in prod mode but using onother sql db

 > 4. The app runs also as a full stack app including, for the monolitich choise, the angular client with the home page set for NHipster